voxtourai/voxtourai.github.io/_posts/2025-05-15-top-cities-that-deserve-an-audio-tour.md

 Quirky fact: Wernigerode has Germany’s smallest house—and it’s only 2.95 meters wide!

-👉 _Our upcoming **Voxtour audio tour** will guide you from medieval market squares to panoramic castle views—no fairytale narrator required._
+👉 _Our **Voxtour audio tour** will guide you from medieval market squares to panoramic castle views—no fairytale narrator required._
 [**Launch the Audio Tour Widget for Wernigerode**](https://widget.voxtour.ai/?apiKey=96f5b69a-6f16-4b36-ae05-b85a7dd728a6&tourId=e0feb085-8220-4981-b7b2-4de2b4d918a4&locale=en&fullScreen=true&fullScreenTriggerable=false)

 ### 🚲 3.
 Maastricht, Netherlands: Layers of History Beneath Your Feet